fbeauKmi/update_klipper_and_mcus/README.md

 ### Edit mcus.ini

 mcus.ini contains :
-- sections : the name you give to your mcu between brackets
+- sections : the name you give to your mcu between brackets (not necessarly the name in Klipper config)
 - action_command : command executed after the firmware build, whatever you need to prepare, flash or switch off/on the mcu.
 You can separate command by ``;`` or use several action_command in a section, they are executed in order of appearance.
 - quiet_command : same as action_command but without stdout in QUIET mode